-- a.
-Pre-Dispatch aircraft serviceability must be considered when calculating the departure airport landing minima. - b.
-The take-off alternate shall be filed on the ATS flight plan. - c.
-Weather conditions at the take-off alternate must be at, or above, the CAT 1 landing minima (or the minima for the approach in use if no ILS available). - d.
-Operation to the take-off alternate shall be predicated on one-engine inoperative operation. - e.
-Consideration shall be given to enroute terrain clearance and weather.
+- Pre-Dispatch aircraft serviceability must be considered when calculating the a. departure airport landing minima. - The take-off alternate shall be filed on the ATS flight plan. b. - Weather conditions at the take-off alternate must be at, or above, the CAT 1 C. landing minima (or the minima for the approach in use if no ILS available). - d.
+Operation to the take-off alternate shall be predicated on one-engine inoperative operation.

-TAKE-OFF
+3 TAKE-OFF